chiragsingh1/reverse-proxy-server/README.md

 5. **WebSocket Support**: Extend the proxy to handle WebSocket connections.
 6. **HTTPS Support**: Add SSL/TLS termination capabilities.

-### Conclusion
+### Wrapping Up

-Building a reverse proxy server from scratch provides valuable insights into web architecture and Node.js server design.
-The combination of TypeScript and Zod creates a robust foundation for configuration management, while the cluster module enables scalable request handling.
+Building a reverse proxy server from scratch might seem intimidating at first, but as we’ve explored, it’s a rewarding experience.
+By combining Node.js clusters, TypeScript, and YAML-based configuration management, we’ve created a scalable and efficient system inspired by Nginx.

-This implementation demonstrates how modern JavaScript tools and practices can be used to build production-grade infrastructure components.
-Whether used as a learning tool or as a base for a custom proxy solution, the code provides a solid foundation for further development.
+There’s still room to enhance this implementation — better load balancing, caching, or WebSocket support are just a few ideas to explore.
+But the current design sets a strong foundation for experimenting and scaling further.
+If you’ve followed along, you’re now equipped to dive deeper into reverse proxies or even start building custom solutions tailored to your needs.

+If you’d like to connect or see more of my work, check out my [GitHub](github.com/chiragsingh1), [LinkedIn](www.linkedin.com/in/chiragsingh2717).
+The repository for this project can be found [here](https://github.com/chiragsingh1/reverse-proxy-server).

+I’d love to hear your thoughts, feedback, or ideas for improvement.
+Thanks for reading, and happy coding! 🚀